artefactory-skaff/vertex-pipeline-starter-kit/docs/howto_gpu.md

 ### 1. Identify the CUDA version of your local environment

 This take-away from the article is important:

+> [!IMPORTANT]
 > Always use the same CUDA and cuDNN version in Docker image as present in the underlying host machine

 So the first step is to identify which CUDA version and PyTorch version you are using in your local environment.